Advertisement

 Common area – Buffalo State Hospital

 As treatment for mental illness progressed from the Kirkbride Plan to the Cottage Style layout of state hospitals, Buffalo Asylum expanded.
-A new chapel, hospital staff residences, and occupational therapy buildings were added.
+There was soon construction of a new chapel, hospital staff residences, and occupational therapy buildings.
 The patient population peaked in 1950 with 2,766 patients living on the grounds.

 Barbershop chairs in a room at the former Buffalo State Hospital